sye8/BITalinoDataCollection/README.md

 *Note that this script currently can only be run on Linux systems*

-***Note that apparently the BitalinoAPI is written in Python 2 syntax.
-So if you only have Python 3, please install Python 2***

 ## Dependencies
 * [Python >2.7](https://www.python.org/downloads/) or [Anaconda](https://www.continuum.io/downloads)
 * [NumPy](https://pypi.python.org/pypi/numpy)